meilisearch/documentation/reference/api/settings.md

 stop words are strongly related to the language used in your dataset.
 For example, most datasets containing English documents will have countless occurrences of `the` and `of`.
 Italian datasets, instead, will benefit from ignoring words like `a`, `la`, or `il`.
 :::

-This route allows you to manage stop words for an index.

 ### Get stop words

 <RouteHighlighter method="GET" route="/indexes/{index_uid}/settings/stop-words" />